*COVID-19 TRAVEL ALERT – I am writing and providing you information on Watkins Glen Gorge Trail. I am not encouraging you to travel there right now *

 That way.
 I’m just going to keep going that way.

-This hike is a seasonal one and the park closed in November.
-It will reopen in April.
-Definitely not a place you’ve want to be sliding around when it’s frozen, it would be pretty dangerous.
+This hike is a seasonal one and the park closes in November for the winter.
+It will reopen again in April.
+This is not a place you’ll want to be sliding around when it’s frozen as gorgeous as I bet it would be.

 Travelling to Watkins Glen and want to stay in the area?
-Check out some accommodation options:
+Check out some accommodation options (this Booking.com site pays me a commission for booking at no charge to you!):

 What is the most epic hike you’ve been on?
-I’ve seen some great waterfalls and blazed some amazing trails around the world, but I have to honestly say that my favourite people and places are within a five hour drive of my home in Toronto.
+I’ve seen some great waterfalls and blazed some amazing trails around the world (like in Latvia and France), but I have to honestly say that my favourite people and places are within a five-hour drive from my home in Toronto.